DFHack/dfhack/docs/Compile.rst

 Perl / Strawberry Perl
 ^^^^^^^^^^^^^^^^^^^^^^
-For the code generation parts you'll need Perl 5 with XML::LibXML and XML::LibXSLT.
-`Strawberry Perl <http://strawberryperl.com>`_ is recommended as it includes all of the required packages in a single, easy install.
+For the code generation stage of the build process, you'll need Perl 5 with XML::LibXML and XML::LibXSLT. `Strawberry Perl <http://strawberryperl.com>`_ is recommended as it includes all of the required packages in a single, easy install.

 After install, ensure Perl is in your user's PATH.
 This can be edited from ``Control Panel -> System -> Advanced System Settings -> Environment Variables``.

-The following three directories must be in PATH, in this order:
+The following directories must be in your PATH, in this order:

 * ``<path to perl>\c\bin``
 * ``<path to perl>\perl\site\bin``
 * ``<path to perl>\perl\bin``
+* ``<path to perl>\perl\vendor\lib\auto\XML\LibXML`` (may only be required on some systems)

 Be sure to close and re-open any existing ``cmd.exe`` windows after updating your PATH.

-If you already have a different version of Perl (for example the one from Cygwin), you can run into some trouble.
+If you already have a different version of Perl installed (for example, from Cygwin), you can run into some trouble.
 Either remove the other Perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.